rbonifacio/rbonifacio.github.io/index.md

    * Pinto, Gustavo and Castor, Fernando and Bonifacio, Rodrigo and Rebouças, Marcel. _Work practices and challenges in continuous integration: A survey with Travis CI users_.
 Software: Practice and Experience.
 2018

    * Welder Pinheiro Luz and Gustavo Pinto and Rodrigo Bonifácio. _Building a collaborative culture: a grounded theory of well succeeded devops adoption in practice_.
-Proceedings of the 12th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement, ESEM 2018, Oulu, Finland, October 11-12, 2018.
-2018
+Proceedings of the 12th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement, ESEM 2018, Oulu, Finland, October 11-12, 2018. <i class="fas fa-trophy"></i>. *Distinguished Paper Award*

    * Reno Dantas and Antonio Carvalho and Diego Marcilio and Luisa Fantin and Uriel Silva and Walter Lucas and Rodrigo Bonifácio. _Reconciling the past and the present: An empirical study on the application of source code transformations to automatically rejuvenate Java programs_.
 25th International Conference on Software Analysis, Evolution and Reengineering, SANER 2018, Campobasso, Italy, March 20-23, 2018.
 2018